 This happens to most people when they take any supplement for the first time.
 Bee pollen is no exception.

 5. Runny nose

 This might happen due to the smell of bee pollen. if this happen reduce the amount of supplement taken.

 This is very common with most users.
 It is perfectly normal and therefore do not worry if you experience it.

 This is rare but if experienced, the use of the supplement should be stopped immediately.

 A Final Word

 Bee pollen is also referred to as “energy food” due to its beneficial elements such as amino acids, vitamins, and minerals.
 It is a natural unprocessed product and that is why it is safe for consumption.
-It has been in use in ancient communities and that proves it is effective.
+Indeed, it has been in use in centuries past and modern science proves that it is effective.
 It is also important to note its side effects.
 Never use it without consulting your doctor if you are under medication or have an allergy to bee venom or bee products.

 Have you ever used bee pollen as medicine before?
 Leave a comment below and let us know what your experience was like.